freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 - Given that the page is opened
   - The dialog box should be visible
   - And The dialog box should contain an input box
-  - And The input box should have placeholder text "Your name, please!"
+  - And the input box should have placeholder text "Your name, please!"

 ### Notes